 A capable attorney in Aurora may be able to effectively guide you through the immigration delay litigation process.
 There are steps that you could take to inquire about the status of your paperwork and prepare for additional requests from the USCIS.

-Typical Processing Times for Immigration Paperwork
+What are Typical Processing Times for Immigration Paperwork?

 A recent study by an immigration law organization revealed that immigration processing times have increased by nearly 50 percent during the past two years.
 For example, in 2017 the average processing time for an immigration petition by an entrepreneur was 18.8 months.
 Those petitions now take approximately 22.1 months to go through processing.

 A petition for an alien fiancé had an average processing time of 3.5 months in 2014.
 Now, the USCIS procedures take nearly twice as many months.
 The USCIS does have internal methods for petitioners to inquire about their immigration cases.
 It may be beneficial for Aurora applicants to make inquiries with the USCIS before resorting to immigration delay litigation.

 How to Submit a Case Inquiry with USCIS